HL7NZ/nhi/input/pagecontent/addPatient.md

   * _Deceased date can only be set to ‘Registered’ by an authorised Agency_
   * _The Date of Birth must be less than or equal to the Date of Death_

+---

-* **Add Patient Gender Rules**
+##### Add Patient Gender Rules
 *  A Patient must have a current gender, supplied as a valid gender code.
 *  A Patient may have a gender-original-text response
   * If supplied, both gender code and gender-original-text will be recorded in the NHI.

 ---

-* **Add Patient Address rules**
+##### Add Patient Address rules
   * A Patient must have a single Primary Residential Address
     * use = home
     * type = physical